7 Tips to Buy a Used Car and Avoid Getting Ripped Off

-New cars are sleek, shiny, full of impressive tech and smell amazing — mmm, new car smell.
+New cars are sleek, shiny, full of impressive tech and have that amazing new car smell.
 But they also come with price tags that can take your breath away — and not in a good way.

-If you’re in the market for a set of wheels that’s more affordable, steer your sights over to the used car lot to save a little money.
+If you’re in the market for a set of wheels that’s more affordable, steer your sights over to the used car lot to save a little money on your next vehicle.
 Or even a lot of money.

 Unlike new car releases, used cars come on the market throughout the year.
 It all depends on when their previous owners end their leases, put them up for sale or decide to trade in their vehicles.